shayanahmed1212/Hamburger-Menus-Collection/README.md

   🔀  5 · Switch Window Menu
   ✖️  6 · Animated Menu
   ─────────────────────────
-  All built with HTML & CSS only
+  All built with HTML &amp; CSS only
 ```

 </td>